Queenstown to Glenorchy: One Of NZ’s Most Scenic Drives

 You can access this area by driving down a short and steep hill.
 The area is marked with a large sign and is about 14km from Queenstown.

-I just stopped to take some pictures of the view, but I will definitely be back in the future to walk the track to Bob’s Cove in the future.
-And the campground looks great so in the summer I will definitely be back to spend a night or two!
+I just stopped to take some pictures of the view at Bob’s Cove, but I will definitely be back in the future to walk the track.

 Wilson’s Bay will likely be your first stop after leaving Queenstown.
-It is also clearly marked with signed and has a large car park that you can see from the road.
+It is also clearly signposted and has a large car park that you can see from the road.

 Wilson’s Bay offers panoramic views from the lakeside.
 There are picnic tables and lots of friendly ducks around when we were there.